jacobtomlinson/website/content/posts/2025/2025-11-18-uv-vs-pixi/index.md

 ## Final thoughts on `pip`

-This post started out explinaing how `pip` came and solved an important problem solving dependencies for Python more than 15 years ago.
+This post started out explaining how `pip` came and solved an important problem solving dependencies for Python more than 15 years ago.
 It is the tool recommended by the [Python Software Foundation](https://www.python.org/psf-landing/) to install Python packages.
 However, in 2025 I do not use it at all.
 The needs of the community have moved on again and now I'm jumping between `uv`, `pixi` and `conda` until the next thing comes along.

 [^1]: Funnily enough drawing this diagram was a perfect use case for `pixi`/`conda`, which you'll learn more about in the article.
 The diagram is drawn with `graphviz` which is a non-Python binary package which isn't available on PyPI and therefore can't be installed with `pip`, `uv`, `poetry` or any other tools that consumes from PyPI.
 It must either be installed with your system package manager like `apt` or `brew`, or be installed with `conda`.